krazykillasmk/home-assistant-lywsd02-v2/README.md

 ## Overview

-This is a fork of ```text ashald/home-assistant-lywsd02 ```.
+This is a fork of ```ashald/home-assistant-lywsd02```.
 In v2 version different method of synchronization was added (bleak-retry-connector), detailed logging and HA notifications after successful / failed synchronization.

 Original description: